 Slow Cooker Chicken Stew

-This Slow Cooker Chicken Stew is the perfect family dinner for a cool autumn evening.
+This Slow Cooker Chicken Stew is the perfect family dinner for a cool evening.
 It’s full of tender chicken with potatoes, carrots, and celery and goes wonderfully with hot buttered biscuits.

 I also wanted the recipe to be really easy to put together and one that the whole family would enjoy.
 So that’s how this Slow Cooker Chicken Stew came to be.

 You can prep all the ingredients for this recipe in just a few minutes.
-Then pop everything into your slow cooker, set it and forget it.
+Then pop everything into your slow cooker, set it, and forget it.
 When you arrive home from work or after a day of running errands, this hearty chicken stew will be waiting for you.
-All you need to do is cook up a few biscuits or a pan of cornbread and dinner is ready!
+All you need to do is cook up a few biscuits or a pan of cornbread, and dinner is ready!

 • It’s easy!
 Chop the veggies, brown the chicken, and let the slow cooker do the rest.